arunrajks/arunrajks/README.md

 ## Arunraj K. Soman

-:earth_asia: Spatial Data scientist | :ocean: Oceanographer | :artificial_satellite: Climate Scientist
+:earth_asia: Geospatial Data scientist | :ocean: Oceanographer | :artificial_satellite: Climate Scientist

 I am a Data Scientist with expertise in climate data analysis, specializing in satellite remote sensing and oceanography.
 I'm passionate about using data-driven approaches with Python and machine learning to solve real-world challenges.